GlobalDataBarometer/handbook/docs/guidance/responding.md

 ### Locating the best example

-Unless otherwise specified in indicator guidance, researchers should first look for **national examples** (e.g. national law, nationally provided dataset) **from the government**.
-If no such example is identified, or the example identified appears weak (e.g. many other sub-questions are answered 'No'), the researcher should check for the presence of sub-national examples, or in the case of datasets, examples of data provided by other sources than by the government.
+Unless otherwise specified in indicator guidance, researchers should first look for **national examples** (e.g., national law, nationally provided dataset) **from the government**.
+If no such example is identified, or the example identified appears weak (e.g., many other sub-questions are answered 'No'), the researcher should check for the presence of sub-national examples, or in the case of datasets, examples of data provided by other sources than by the government.

 ## Element sub-questions

-Once the relevant governance arrangements, institutions, datasets, or use-cases to assess have been identified, the elements sub-questions invite researchers to carry out a detailed assessment.
+Once the relevant governance arrangements, institutions, datasets, or use cases to assess have been identified, the elements sub-questions invite researchers to carry out a detailed assessment.

 In general, elements are written as **statements**, and the researcher will need to look closer at documents, datasets, or other evidence to confirm whether the statement is true or false.
 In cases where the statement is only partially true, or the researcher has doubts about how far the statement applies, they may answer that it is 'part' true.

 Some elements have supplementary questions that invite structured meta-data, sources, or justifications.
 Some of these are mandatory and must be completed (marked as “Required”), while others are marked as “Optional” and should be completed if the researcher has the information available.

 ## Extent sub-questions